Our Therapy in Port Perry, Peterborough and virtually across Ontario

 Clinic Owner, RSW

-Nikki obtained her Bachelor of Social Work from the University of Calgary and her Child and Youth Worker diploma from Mohawk College.
-She is registered with the College of Social Workers and Social Service Workers.
+Nikki earned her Bachelor of Social Work from University of Calgary and her Child and Youth Worker diploma from Mohawk College.
+She is a registered member of the College of Social Workers and Social Service Workers and is committed to providing ethical, compassionate, and client-focused care.

 Specializes In: